CoralCoralCoralCoral/documentation/sprints/sprint_3/design_use_cases.md

 11. **Post Condition**:
     - the agent's location has potentially been updated
     - _if the agent's location has changed, log an `AgentLocationUpdate` event_

+### Tests

+1. Test that agent location updates correctly

+    - initialize agent in a known location with a known next_move_epoch
+    - call agent state update with mock simulator instance, each time advancing the epoch until known next_move_epoch is reached
+    - assert that agent location transitioned to new expected location (this is not deterministic, as next location is determined randomly, but maybe can be tested using a seeded RNG)